^

 • Ticarcillin antibiotics

-• Cephalosporins of II-IV generations.
+• Cephalosporins II–IV generations.

 • Fluoroquinolones

-With aspiration bacterial pneumonia, the following antibiotics are prescribed:
+For aspiration bacterial pneumonia, the following antibiotics are prescribed:

 1. Amoxicillin or clavulanate (Augmentin) intravenously + aminoglycoside.

-2. Possible variants of the treatment regimen, purpose:
+2. Possible treatment regimen options, purpose:

-• Metronidazole + cephalosporins III pen.
+• Metronidazole + cephalosporins III p.

-• Metronidazole + cephalosporins III n-y + aminoglycosides.
+• Metronidazole + cephalosporins III + aminoglycosides.

-• Lincosamides + cephalosporins III pen.
+• Lincosamides + cephalosporins III p-th.

 • Carbapenem + vancomycin.

-With nosocomial pneumonia, the following antibiotics are prescribed:
+For nosocomial pneumonia, the following antibiotics are prescribed:

-• inhibitor-protected carboxypenicillins (ticarcillin / clavulanate) and aminoglycosides;
+• inhibitor-protected carboxypenicillins (ticarcillin/clavulanate) and aminoglycosides;

-Treatment of pneumonia with antibiotics caused by Klebsiella
+Antibiotic treatment for pneumonia caused by Klebsiella

 Antibiotics for congestive pneumonia

-• Severe course of pneumonia, with secondary pneumonia.
+• Severe pneumonia, with secondary pneumonia.

 • Mixed infection.

-In such cases, a treatment regimen is developed, based on the administration of antibiotics that affect gram-positive and gram-negative microorganisms - penicillins + aminoglycosides or cephalosporins + aminoglycosides.
+In such cases, a treatment regimen is developed based on the administration of antibiotics that affect gram-positive and gram-negative microorganisms - penicillins + aminoglycosides or cephalosporins + aminoglycosides.

 Best antibiotic for pneumonia